robinwilson16/ALPSLevel3TargetGradeGenerator/README.md

 # ALPS Level 3 Target Grade Generator
-**Background**

-Scripts to calculate the average GCSE points scores of learners using their PLR data and then use this information to calculate a target grade for the Level 3 academic (A Level) or vocational (BTEC) course they are studying using the published ALPS benchmarks.
-The scripts can be run on a schedule so as new PLR data is made available, the average points score and targets will adjust.

 **Summary**

+These scripts calculate target grade for learners by first working out an Average GCSE Score by taking a mean average of all GCSE results from the PLR and then using this to look at the learning aim type of the level 3 qualification being studied (i.e. A Level, BTEC Extended Diploma, etc.) in order to assign a target grade to the learners.

-The average GCSE points score script calculates the average GCSE score by mapping each grade to a numerical value and then taking the mean average.
+> The calculation for average GCSE score is to add up all GCSE grades and then take the mean average (e.g. ( 9 + 7 + 8 + 8 ) / 4 = 8)
-The target grade stored procedure then obtains this average GCSE points score and the type of level 3 qualification the student has been enrolled to and uses this data along with the target setting table data to assign a target grade where the average points score falls between the min and max points.
-> In the case of a learner studying an A Level with a an avg points score of 8, the target would be A*/A as current range for this grade is 7.75 to 9.

-Each year the ALPS Mapping Data will need to be updated to ensure correct target grades are assigned.
-This is generally published over the summer for the following year.

-> Only PLR data is used as a source to determine points score but the Quals on Entry data could also be used as well as any prior L2 GCSE college enrolment data (in case student has opted not to share their data).
-Using only a single souce ensures the same qualifications are not counted more than once.
+Targets are assigned by looking at the academic and vocational ALPS Benchmarks available from the ALPS Education website at https://alps.education/

+These targets are updated each year so the mapping table should be reviewed yearly to ensure it is still up to date.

 **Setting Up**